Diesel (band): Origin and history

-Reunions
+Reunions and subsequent activities

-Diesel was reconstituted in 1988 and had a hit in the Netherlands with their single "Samantha", sung by Jeroen Englebert.
+Diesel was reconstituted in 1988 and had a hit in the Netherlands with their single "Samantha", sung by Jeroen Englebert (not to be confused with the different song of the same title that the band featured on their 1982 Unleaded album).
 The band broke up again in 1989.

 Mark Boon later formed The Zoo, releasing the album What's in the Package.
 Diesel reformed in 2000 with Koopman, Vunderink, Versluijs, Thomas Kroon (drums) and Otto Lenselink (guitar).
 They released Diesel On The Rocks in 2001, with covers, previously recorded material, and three new tracks.

 Watts in a Tank was reissued in 2002, including the original five-minute version of "Sausalito Summernight".

 In 2004, the original lineup of Boon, Koopman, Papendrecht and Vunderink performed at a charity event, which led to plans to reform the group on a permanent basis.
 Papendrecht was replaced later by Werner Cornand.

 Both members of Diesel's original rhythm section died from heart attacks within one week: Frank Papendrecht on 18 November 2009 at age 56, and Pim Koopman on 23 November 2009, also at age 56.

-In March 2017 Diesel released a single, "Like Hell I Will!."
+In March 2017, Diesel, featuring surviving original members Vunderink and Boon augmented by new members, released a single, "Like Hell I Will!"